yaasinslami/alx-backend-javascript/0x04-TypeScript/README.md

-# TypeScript

-This project contains tasks for learning to use TypeScript.
+This is a README file of 0x04-TypeScript project